patrickml/event-horizon/docs/meteor/counter.md

 )
 ```

 Alright so we have a few things to talk about here.
 As you can see each button has a registered `onClick` which returns an arrow function that calls `EventHorizon.dispatch`. `EventHorizon.dispatch` takes two params and returns a promise.
-We wont go over the promise part in this tutorial but we can explain the two params.
+We wont go over the promise part in this tutorial, but we can explain the two params.

 The params for `EventHorizon.dispatch` are